-Ultimately we went with the butt-crack imagery.
-On one hand it is simply funny—everyone makes jokes about plumbers and their cleavage.
-It comes up in everyday conversation.
-It’s familiar and true.
-The ad draws the eye but also communicates the value of what we do: “They’re working hard and are unfortunately exposing this.
+Ultimately we went with the buttcrack imagery.
+On one hand it was simply funny—everyone made jokes about plumbers and their cleavage.
+It came up in everyday conversation.
+It was familiar and true.
+The ad drew the eye but also communicated the value of what we do: “They’re working hard and are unfortunately exposing this.
 But they are there to fix the problem.”
 It wasn’t merely a joke.

 I’m very glad we went with the ad.
-It was a critical part of our campaign, which has been a resounding success.
-We’ve had people call after seeing our ads just to say they appreciate thoughtful marketing.
-A number of people called, even though they didn’t have a pressing repair need, just to learn more about our services—that’s remarkable in our industry.
+It was a critical part of our campaign, which was a resounding success.
+We had people call after seeing our ads just to say they appreciated thoughtful marketing.
+A number of people called, even though they didn’t have a pressing repair need, just to learn more about our services—something which was remarkable in our industry.

-We are a startup, so one of our biggest challenges is simply getting out the word about what we do to get people talking about us.
-This ad conveyed our message, and also got people to notice us.
+As a startup, one of our biggest challenges was simply getting the word out about what we did to get people talking about us.
+This edgy advertising humor conveyed our message, and also got people to notice us.

 This article was published in March 2014 and has been updated.
 Photo by OPOLJA/Shutterstock